tgasla/rl-cloudsimplus/README.md

 ## Configuration File (config.yml)

-Each paper has its own `papers/<paper>/config.yml` with two sections:
+Each domain has its own `domain/<domain>/config.yml` with two sections:

 ### globals (container-level settings)
 ```yaml